Vietnamese Yogurt (Mom’s Sữa Chua / Da Ua Recipe)

 Cielle

-Vietnamese yogurt (Sữa Chua/Da Ua) is a beloved favorite among children in Vietnam.
+Vietnamese yogurt (Sữa Chua / Da Ua) is a beloved favorite for Vietnamese kids.
 Its luscious, creamy texture and delightful balance of tangy and sweet flavors make it a real treat.

 Prep Time 15 minutes